Connect with us

 People feel guilt when they see their actions conflict with their internalized belief systems or standards of behavior.
 And as uncomfortable as guilty feelings may be, that guilt can be useful in helping you repair any harms you think you may have caused, particularly within relationships.

 In other words, screen guilt can be useful information, nudging you to reflect on and adjust your own rules or choices.
-Was there a good reason to relax your usual limits on screen use, like when to comfort your child when they are sick?
+Was there a good reason to relax your usual limits on screen use, like when trying to comfort your child when they are sick?
 On the other hand, is your child suffering negative consequences, for example, not completing homework or getting exercise, because of leniency with screens?
 Or do you simply feel like a bad parent because you’ve internalized the belief that good parents don’t let their children use screens?

-Such reflection can be an opportunity to consider not only how your is using screens but, importantly, what guardrails you might need to put in place, or adjust, to support family wellness.
+Such reflection can be an opportunity to consider not only how your family is using screens but, importantly, what guardrails you might need to put in place, or adjust, to support family wellness.

 Although you might not hear this sentiment often, not all screen media use is bad.
 There is, in fact, evidence that screen use and content can contribute to a range of wonderful outcomes, including learning, social connection, inspiration and, yes, relaxation and stress relief.